Gustavomartin94/Data-Engineer_Weather_Forecast/README.txt

 ENGLISH
-This project retrieves weather forecast data (Temperature, Humidity %, and Wind Speed) for the next 12 hours in 12 cities and exports it to a Redshift database.
+This project retrieves weather forecast data (Temperature, Humidity %, and Wind Speed) for the next 12 hours in 12 cities from a weather API and exports it to a Redshift database.

 In the root folder, you will find all the files needed to build the image using the Dockerfile.